pm-pl/WorldBorder/README.md

 - Options to teleport player to spawn + send messages
 - Fling knockback at WorldBorder
 - Administrator bypass options + permission for bypass
+- Multi-world support
+- Option for visual picture like icon

 ## Common Questions ~
 **Q** : Can I teleport the player to spawn if they pass the border?